arup-group/elara/README.md

 link_vehicle_counts = ["car", "bus"]
 ```

+*Note that if no mode is defined a defualt of `["all"]` will be passed which is not a valid mode for most handlers.*

 This is equivalent to passing a dictionary with the `modes` option as a key, eg:

 ```{.toml}